gpshead/epaper-circuitpython/README.md

 # Hardware and Software Requirements

 This code was written and tested on an Adafruit Metro M4 running CircuitPython 3.0.
+The e-Paper display code should work on anything capable of running CircuitPython.
+The fractal demo requires floating point; it'll be extremely slow if you get it running on an M0.

 The e-Paper displays are the monochrome SPI varities from Waveshare.
 Six digital I/O pins are required.